NormandaleWells/graphics/README.md

 - What does setWidth() do with non-lines?
 Does it just affect the outline?
 - Should we use mouseClicked or mouseReleased()?
 We currently get no input if the mouse is moved while the button is pressed.
+- Can the fill color be removed by calling setFill(null)?